faresrauf/StudentsCenter/README.md

 # StudentsCenter
 ![image](https://github.com/faresrauf/StudentsCenter/assets/92755775/963439cd-60e3-476b-969d-afdb3c0655fd)

-Simple project using a few types of Branch that represents a students center:
+Simple project using a few types of modules (built-in, user defined and from out of the box) that represents a students center:
 ENDPOINTS
 GET http://localhost:3000/students
 POST http://localhost:3000/students